Mauritius Leaks: Response in Mauritius

 Immediately after the investigation was published, the government of Mauritius denied many of the investigation's allegations.
 It pointed to its recent legal reforms, and claimed that its laws did not allow corporations to siphon away money that would otherwise go to other countries' taxes.
 Instead, it accused the associated reporters of seeking to damage the country's reputation, of acquiring the information contained in the report illegally, and of focusing on "obsolete information."
 The government of Mauritius has not passed any major tax reforms since the report was published, instead emphasizing the reforms passed in early 2019.

 International response

 The leaks have also prompted responses from dozens of other countries mentioned in the documents.
 Journalists in affected countries published individual reports on locally relevant information revealed in the reports.
 In Botswana, a California-based mapping company operated a Mauritian shell corporation whose sole purpose was, according to documents found in the leak, “to benefit from Double Taxation Avoidance Agreements Between Mauritius and other countries" including Botswana.
 Similar reports came out regarding the activities of companies based in Uganda, Nigeria, Tanzania, India, the United Kingdom, the United States, the Netherlands, Thailand, and Namibia.
-Even after the scandal, some tax reform advocates called for other African countries to emulate Mauritius' tax code--in one report, a senior associate of PricewaterhouseCoopers recommended that Tanzania take up similar policies.
+Even after the scandal, some tax reform advocates called for other African countries to emulate Mauritius's tax code--in one report, a senior associate of PricewaterhouseCoopers recommended that Tanzania take up similar policies.